Herzspiegel/Material_Benchmarks/datasets/TextEdge.md

 ### 1. What the data is about

-One record is one crystalline solid, keyed by Materials Project `material_id`.
+One record is one crystalline solid.

 Each record has